gferhpc/supercomputing.tue.nl/pages/documentation/filesystems.md

 !!! warning "No backup"

     There is no backup service for project spaces.
+Please check the [Storage Finder](https://storagefinder.tue.nl){:target=_blank} for available options to store your data for long term!

-A project file system can be used when:
+A project space can be used when:

 - you need additional storage space, but do not require a backup; or
 - you need to share files within a collaboration.

 Project spaces are accessible at <code>/project/&lt;project_name&gt;</code>.
 They can reside on fast storage (NVMe) or slow (spinning disk) storage, and have project-dependent quota for space and number of files.
 By default accounts on our systems are not provisioned with a project space.
-Project spaces can be requested separately, through the [web form](https://tue.topdesk.net/tas/public/ssp/content/serviceflow?unid=f950a580c8e34a7abb7d37d102c788e8).
+Project spaces can be requested separately, through the [web form](https://tue.topdesk.net/tas/public/ssp/content/serviceflow?unid=f950a580c8e34a7abb7d37d102c788e8){:target=_blank}.

+Project spaces are not intended for long term storage of large data sets.
+For this purpose, the HPC Lab recommends using other (external) storages, such as the TU/e NetApp or SURF Research Drive.
+Please consult the [Storage Finder](https://storagefinder.tue.nl){:target=_blank}, your local hub, or your [Research IT representative](https://tuenl.sharepoint.com/sites/intranet-LIS/SitePages/Research-IT.aspx) for available options to store your data for long term!